Trapt: Someone in Control (2004–2006)

 Before releasing their next full-length album, the band released a self-titled three-track EP, released March 30, 2004, that included live versions of the "Made of Glass" and "Echo" tracks from their debut album, as well as a previously unreleased non-LP track, "Promise".

 Their second full-length album, titled Someone in Control, was released September 13, 2005.
 It produced three singles for the band: "Stand Up", "Waiting", and "Disconnected (Out of Touch)".
+While it reached #14 on the US Billboard 200, the album didn't meet Warner's expectations, selling 500,000 copies.
+Disappointed, Warner stopped responding to the band.
+Brown said of the situation “We didn’t like the situation.
+We asked them to let us off the label.
+There was no official parting of the ways; we just said, ‘We’re leaving,’ and there was no response, so we were out of there.”
+The band signed to Eleven Seven the following year.

 Only Through the Pain (2007–2009)

-Their live album titled Trapt Live!, was released on September 18, 2007.
-The album featured two new studio songs ("Stay Alive" and "Everything to Lose") as well as live versions of nine songs from their earlier records.
+Their first live album titled Trapt Live!, was released on September 18, 2007.
+The album featured two new studio songs, "Stay Alive" and "Everything to Lose", as well as live versions of nine songs from their earlier records.
 On March 7, 2008, it was announced that lead guitarist Simon Ormandy had parted ways with the band.
 He was replaced by Robb Torres.
-Despite rumors indicating otherwise, Ormandy's departure was amicable, and Chris Taylor Brown continues to speak highly of Ormandy to the media, while promoting Torres as the new guitarist.
-On March 8, 2008, Trapt released "Who's Going Home With You Tonight?" on the band's website, a song from their then-upcoming studio album entitled Only Through the Pain.
-The band also posted four other songs from the upcoming album: "Black Rose", "Contagious", "Wasteland", and "Ready When You Are".
-On April 15, 2008, Trapt announced they would be touring as part of Mötley Crüe's Crüe Fest along with Buckcherry, Papa Roach and Sixx:A.M.
-The tour began July 1, 2008 in West Palm Beach, Florida.
+Despite rumors indicating otherwise, Ormandy's departure was amicable, and Brown continued to speak highly of Ormandy to the media, while promoting Torres as the new guitarist.
+A day later on March 8, Trapt released "Who's Going Home With You Tonight?" on the band's website, a song from their then-upcoming studio album entitled Only Through the Pain, which released on August 5.
+A music video for the song was released later that year.
+On April 15, Trapt announced they would be touring as part of Mötley Crüe's Crüe Fest along with Buckcherry, Papa Roach and Sixx:A.M.
+The tour began July 1, 2008 in West Palm Beach, Florida, and wrapped up in Burgettstown, Pennsylvania on August 31.
+In 2009, the band released "Contagious" as the second single from the album.

-On June 10, 2008, Trapt released "Who's Going Home with You Tonight?" as a single.
-They also recorded a music video for the song.